gustavozantut/MeLi_DA_Case/readme.md

 # Meli Data Analytics Case

 ## Getting Started
+### Docker

-To run the project, use the following command:
+To run the project, clone it, cd into the repo and use the following command:

 ``docker compose up``

+### Jupyter Notebook

+Clone the repo at a jupyter notebook environment.

 ## Prerequisites